-Significant course work or the completion of an additional graduate degree;

-Continuing education may take a variety of forms (academic course work, short courses, seminars, research, and/or self-directed study, etc.) but should represent significant efforts to extend the archivist's awareness and develop new proficiencies relevant to archives service.
+- i.
+Graduate Education Significant course work or the completion of an additional graduate degree; - ii.
+Continuing Education Continuing education may take a variety of forms (academic course work, short courses, seminars, research, and/or self-directed study, etc.) but should represent significant efforts to extend the archivist's awareness and develop new proficiencies relevant to archives service.